 The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006.

-LMDC PLANNING--ENVIRONMENTAL --- All environmental consulting and review services in 3rd Quarter 2011 were performed in connection with specific projects and not undertaken as part of this activity
+LMDC PLANNING--ENVIRONMENTAL--- Environmental consulting and review services in 4th Quarter 2011 were performed in connection with specific projects.
+No costs were incurred as through this activity.